Snugug/blog/pages/musings/amusing-analytics-december.md

 title: Amusing Analytics for December
 template: '_layout.html'
 published: January 12, 2013
+updated: January 12, 2013
+summary: >
+  Just decided to take a look at my analytics for the month of December, and I thought they were amusing, so I've decided to share.
 ---
 Just decided to take a look at my analytics for the month of December 2012, and I thought they were amusing, so I've decided to share.
 I use Google Analytics, as a frame of reference.
 In the month of December, I had 1,408 visitors to my site.
 They averaged 1.54 pages per visit and 1:32 on site.
 70.38% of them were new.